 The wiring harness needs to be routed so it passes through the groove of the water receiving tray and is then placed on the hook of the water receiving tray as shown below.
 Follow the directions to the right for step-by-step instructions of how to complete this step.

+Cut the foam gasket.
+Cut the foam gasket.
 Remove knockouts as shown.
 Hook the wire into the buckle and feed it down through the wire slot.
 Paste the foam gasket back into place.